dyc3/senior-design/introduction.typ

 === Chris Roddy

 I'm Chris, a 4/4 Software Engineering major and minoring in computer science.
-I might add more to this later.
+I'm interested in all areas of development and outside of programming, I really enjoy cooking.